francorbacho/cv/cv-eng.typ

 Scrum Master, Head of Software

 Duties and responsibilities:
-#list(
-  [Led a team of 8-12 developers],
+- Led a team of 8-12 developers
-  [Responsible for task allocation and project management], [Fostering a collaborative work environment], [Instructed team members with development courses (ROS, Python, Git)], [Testing and CI with GitHub Actions],
+- Responsible for task allocation and project management
+- Fostering a collaborative work environment
+- Instructed team members with development courses (ROS, Python, Git)
-)
+- Testing and CI with GitHub Actions

 #box(uvigomotorsport, baseline: 6pt)
 #link("https://uvigomotorsport.com/")[*UVigo Motorsport Driverless*] #h(1fr) *Sept.
 2022 -- Sept.
 2023* \
 Software Developer

 I contributed to the Department by:
-#list(
-  [Utilizing Arduino programming for embedded systems to enable mechanical actuation], [Self-learning ROS programming and sharing knowledge through training courses], [Researching and developing control subsystem approaches, including Pure Pursuit, PID, and MPC], [Integrating our autonomous system with an external Gazebo simulator], [Deployment on ARM-based devices using Nvidia drivers and the YOLO framework], )
+- Utilizing Arduino programming for embedded systems to enable mechanical actuation
+- Self-learning ROS programming and sharing knowledge through training courses
+- Researching and developing control subsystem approaches, including Pure Pursuit, PID, and MPC
+- Integrating our autonomous system with an external Gazebo simulator
+- Deployment on ARM-based devices using Nvidia drivers and the YOLO framework

 #columns(2)[
   == Open Source Contributions